Hey y’all,

 I was delighted when Meg sent me

-’s recent piece, “All Hail Dead Week, the Best Week of the Year.”
+’s piece, “All Hail Dead Week, the Best Week of the Year.”
 Finally, a term I can use.
 “Dead Week!”Fitzgerald says instead of dreading Dead Week, she looks forward to it all year long.
 She frames Dead Week as a “nothing time” in which nobody really expects that much of you and nothing you do matters that much.

 Dead Week… is a week off from the forward-motion drive of the rest of the year.
 It is a time against ambition and against striving.
 Whatever we hoped to finish is either finished or it’s not going to happen this week, and all our successes and failures from the previous year are already tallied up.
 It’s too late for everything; Dead Week is the luxurious relief of giving up.